merendamattia/merendamattia/README.md

 - 👋 Hi, I’m @merendamattia
+- 🎓 I'm currently studying at @ Università degli Studi di Parma
 - 👀 I’m interested in coding everything
-- 🌱 I’m currently learning blockchain's coding
+- 🌱 I’m currently learning blockchain's coding and Android development
-- 📫 How to reach me using Instagram' DM
+- 📫 You can reach me here: info@merendamattia.com

 <!---
 merendamattia/merendamattia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.